projectcalico/calico/master/networking/mtu.md

 workloads needs to be set to the minimum MTU of any path that packets may take.

-If you are using an overlay such as IP-in-IP or VXLAN, the extra overlay header used by those protocols reduces the MTU by the size of the header.
+If you are using an overlay such as IP-in-IP or VXLAN, the extra overlay header used by those protocols reduces the minimum MTU by the size of the header.
 IP-in-IP uses a 20-byte header, VXLAN uses a 50-byte header.
 Hence,

 - If you use VXLAN anywhere in your pod network, you should select an MTU which is